On the Polynomial Szemer\'edi Theorem in Finite Commutative Rings: A PET induction argument

 We have stated that, roughly speaking, the proof of Proposition~\ref{prop: Us control} proceeds by repeated application of Lemma~\ref{linearization step} according to a PET induction scheme managed by weight sequences.
 In the previous subsections, we introduced various notions whose only purpose will be to manage the repeated application of Lemma~\ref{linearization step} to guarantee some desirable property about the final inequality that we obtain (namely, that it is in terms of an average that is controlled by a Gowers uniformity norm of some relevant function).
 In this subsection, we develop a tool to analyze the PET induction scheme itself.

-In other published instances of PET induction, it is common to argue in the following manner: \begin{enumerate} \item Introduce a well-ordering (call it $\prec$) on finite families of polynomials $\mathbf P$, using so-called ``weights,'' ``weight matrices,'' ``degree sequences,'' or, in this article, weight sequences. \item State a proposition that some conclusion holds for all finite families of polynomials $\mathbf P$: ``For all $\mathbf P$, $P(\mathbf P)$ holds.'' \item Prove this proposition by induction on the well-ordering, but in the usual and kind of ``forgetful'' way: namely, it is not necessary, given a family $\mathbf Q$, to determine exactly which families $\mathbf P \prec \mathbf Q$ are such that $P(\mathbf P)$ implies $P(\mathbf Q)$. \end{enumerate} Thus, suppose that $\mathbf P, \mathbf P_1, \mathbf P_2, \ldots, \mathbf P_k$ are finite families of polynomials such that
+In the first published instances of PET induction (for example, \cite{wmpet}), it was common to argue in the following manner: \begin{enumerate} \item Introduce a well-ordering (call it $\prec$) on finite families of polynomials $\mathbf P$, using so-called ``weights,'' ``weight matrices,'' ``degree sequences,'' or, in this article, weight sequences. \item State a proposition that some conclusion holds for all finite families of polynomials $\mathbf P$: ``For all $\mathbf P$, $P(\mathbf P)$ holds.'' \item Prove this proposition by induction on the well-ordering.
+In this way, it is not necessary, given a family $\mathbf Q$, to determine exactly which families $\mathbf P \prec \mathbf Q$ are such that $P(\mathbf P)$ implies $P(\mathbf Q)$. \end{enumerate} Thus, suppose that $\mathbf P, \mathbf P_1, \mathbf P_2, \ldots, \mathbf P_k$ are finite families of polynomials such that